 - event planning and support

-Assignment will be based on each intern’s abilities and interests as well as the Library’s needs.
+The assignment will be based on each intern’s abilities and interests as well as the Library’s needs.

 Applicants for this internship should possess strong written and verbal communication skills, excellent organizational skills, and basic computer skills, as well as an ability to work independently on multiple tasks.
 The successful applicants will be dependable, motivated, and resourceful.